Original: Monday, December 21, 2020

 Now going back to the discussion on interactions of the W’s.
 When surfing a shore break it is ideal to have an offshore wind (i.e. blowing from the land out to sea) with waves coming crashing into the shoreline.
 The reason for this is that the wind will hold the waves up a little bit by blowing them back out to sea and preventing them from curling and crashing too soon.
 Not to mention it probably helps with giving a cool photo finish when you have the mist off the crest of the waves being carried off out to sea.

 You can add one more interaction by including weather in the scenario above.
 If the forecast calls for warm weather you can predict wind direction.
 This is because the surface temperature overland is more labile than overwater.
 At night the land surface temperature will drop more than the water surface temperature and as a result, the air over the water will be warmer and thus at lower pressure.
 Under these conditions, the cooler higher-pressure air inland will rush out to the warmer sea making for more ideal wave conditions.
 However, in fair weather (e.g. summer) during the day the sun will heat the land surface temperature more so than the water surface temperature.
-As a result the process above with reverse.
+As a result, the process above is reversed.
 The warmer air over land will reduce the air pressure resulting in a gradient forcing the offshore air inland (offshore wind).
 Knowing the weather forecast would thus allow you to predict the wind direction and the surf conditions.

-For planning consider using the wind in your favour for one-way trips or at the end of trips for round-trips so that you have a tailwind when fatigued.
+For planning consider using the wind in your favour for one-way trips or at the end of trips for round trips so that you have a tailwind when fatigued.

 For water, there are a host of things to consider.
 It is important to consider temperature, tides, currents, and other hazards (for example depth and underwater hazards like pilings or dolphins).
 At the same time depending on the body of water you need to consider things like other vessels (sailboats, powerboats, ferries, seaplanes, etc.).
 And what, if anything, these vessels could do the water.
 For example, a tugboat passing a tugboat in the Fraser River can produce a tonne of wake which depending on your direction and the boast could be great or not so welcomed.
 I also have taken an unexpected dip (or two) in the Fraser as a result of a partially submerged jetty and an eddy from a ferry/tugboat.
 Fortunately, these have all be learning points, but some better planning on my behalf could have avoided these potentially dangerous situations.